Join us for our next after-school club running in the Autumn term!

 How much does it cost?

-The term costs £120 per child.
-This includes costs for our leaders and workshop teachers, hiring the space, drinks and snacks, resources and also supports our ability to offer 2 bursary places children who need them.
+The term costs £150 per child (£12.50 per two hour session).
+This includes costs for our leaders and workshop teachers, hiring the space, drinks and snacks, resources and also supports our ability to offer two FREE bursary places to local children who need them.